 AI & Data Platforms Investors Use to Discover High-Growth Startups

-Why Data Platforms and AI Dominate Modern Startup Discovery
+Why AI & Data Platforms Dominate Startup Discovery

 The startup ecosystem grows more competitive and data-driven each year.
 Investors can no longer rely on gut instinct, serendipitous meetings, or an inner circle of referrals alone.
-Here’s why the shift is accelerating:
+Recent market data highlights this competitive surge.
+In 2024, global startup funding reached $314 billion, rising by 3% over 2023.
+This reflects steady expansion and underscores the necessity for advanced discovery strategies.
+Using robust data platforms becomes essential as investor activity intensifies.

 • Explosion of Early-Stage Ventures: Tens of thousands of new startups emerge annually, spanning every geography and vertical.